gitfrandu4/40989-PDIGS/01_Introduction.md

 ---

-Instructions to update the project tracking excel sheet:
+**Instructions to update the project tracking [excel](Tracking.xlsx) file**

-* TEAM
+- TEAM

-  * Add team members and assign a user (short name) to each of them
+  - Add team members and assign a user (short name) to each of them

-* WBS
+- WBS

-  * Always use two levels (Task-Subtask)
+  - Always use two levels (Task-Subtask)
-  * Use significant names
+  - Use significant names
-  * Do not mix tasks and subtasks in the same row
+  - Do not mix tasks and subtasks in the same row
-  * Add an estimation for each subtask
+  - Add an estimation for each subtask
-  * Do not write in blue cells
+  - Do not write in blue cells

-* TRACKING
+- TRACKING

-  * Add date and times
+  - Add date and times
-  * Select task, subtask and author from the lists
+  - Select task, subtask and author from the lists
-  * Add one row for each member-subtask pair
+  - Add one row for each member-subtask pair

-* Dynamic tables and graphs
+- Dynamic tables and graphs
-  * Update
+  - Update

 ---